 Students are expected to have taken some foundational coursework in Communication.
 For students entering the program with no background in Communication, additional preparatory coursework in the discipline may be required as a condition of admission.

-Applicants are required to take the Graduate Record Examination (GRE) Revised General Test (Quantitative, Verbal, and Analytical Writing).
+Beginning in 2021, interested applicants are no longer required to take the Graduate Record Examination (GRE) Revised General Test (Quantitative, Verbal, and Analytical Writing).
+Applicants may still want to submit their GRE scores to be considered in their application, and they may do so.

 Successful candidates typically have scores between 150-170 in Verbal Reasoning and in Quantitative Reasoning and a score between 4.0-6.0 in Analytical Writing.